a6xiz/comfyui-mobile-webui/README.md

 ## PRE_RUN (needed to allow comfyui backend to connect)
-go to your comfyui main path for example mine is ( F:\ComfyUI_windows_portable ) in the folder there is run_nvidia_gpu.bat or the bat you run most of the time
+go to your comfyui main path for example mine is ( F:\ComfyUI_windows_portable )

+if you dont know where it is i showed method in INSTALLATION DEPENDENCIES section in the folder there is run_nvidia_gpu.bat or the bat you run most of the time

 <img width="606" height="31" alt="image" src="https://github.com/user-attachments/assets/8f5431f7-2dd1-453d-8d1b-b594a659f9c1" />